claygregory/munin-elasticsearch/README.md

 # Munin plugin for elasticsearch

-A simple Munin plugin for monitoring elasticsearch nodes in Ruby.
-Depends on [JSON gem](http://rubygems.org/gems/json).
+A Munin plugin for monitoring Elasticsearch nodes.
+Written in Ruby, depends on [JSON gem](http://rubygems.org/gems/json).
+Compatible with Elasticsearch 5.x and upcoming 6.x (tested against 6.0.0-rc2).

 ## Supported Modes